 Should I Get a Hearing Test?

-If you believe you are suffering from hearing loss, help is available in Grand Rapids, Kentwood, and Greenville at McDonald Hearing Services.
+If you believe you are suffering from hearing loss, help is available in Grand Rapids, Kentwood, and Greenville at McDonald Audiology & Hearing Health Care.
 If any of the following statements apply to you, it’s important to get your hearing checked by one of our staff.

 - When meeting someone for the first time, you are unable to hear them clearly.